Doctorate of Dermatology Program

 Trainees are initially enrolled in the Master of Science Program only.
 Those interested in continuing their training beyond the Masters, may apply for the for the Doctorate of Dermatology Program for an additional two years of training.
 Acceptance into the Doctorate program is contingent upon successful completion of the Masters Program, meeting the minimum score requirement on the ABD In-service Exam, and identification of a suitable mentor and project.
 We do not offer this program independent of the master’s program.

-Trainees in the Doctorate Program, in addition to the requirements for the Masters, must complete a written thesis and successfully defend that thesis to his/her dissertation committee prior to graduation.
-The thesis committee must consist of at least four persons expert in the subject matter, one of whom is the thesis supervisor who has worked closely with the student for at least one year and at least one of whom may be appointed from outside the Department of Dermatology.
+Trainees in the Doctorate Program, in addition to the requirements for the Masters program and research project with their supervisor, must complete a written thesis and successfully defend that thesis to his/her dissertation committee prior to graduation.
+The thesis committee must consist of at least four persons expert in the subject matter, one of whom is the thesis supervisor who has worked closely with the student for at least one year and at least one of whom may be appointed from outside the Department of

 Doctorate applications are handled internally, once the student’s Master’s degree experience is evaluated by faculty.

-All full-time degree programs are tuition-bearing.
-The tuition fee set by Boston University School of Medicine currently stands at USD $60,864 per year.
+All full-time degree and non-degree programs are tuition-bearing.
+The tuition fee set by Boston University School of Medicine.
+Costs and tuition can be viewed here (highlighted in yellow).

 For further information please contact: